Specifications for Model 401

 Lawson Labs has been designing and building high-resolution Delta-Sigma Data Acquisition Systems since 1991.
 The Model 401 represents our seventh generation of Delta-Sigma design.
 It incorporates the electrical isolation and input protection that have long allowed our high resolution systems to function reliably in the industrial environment.

-The analog input range is +/- 5 volts, true differential.
+The standard analog input range is +/- 5 volts, true differential.
 The maximum single-channel data rate is 1000 Hz at 20 bits effective resolution.
 Both channels can be scanned at 100 Hz with effective resolution of 20 bits.
 As the unit is slowed down, it quickly gains effective bits to 22 bits at 200 Hz and 22.5 at 50 Hz for single-channel operation.
-The input impedance is 10^13 and the DC common mode rejection is typically -100 dB.
+The input impedance is 1013 ohms and the DC common mode rejection is typically -100 dB.
 The isolated portion of the Model 401 operates from a single unregulated power supply.

 SPECIFICATIONS